Skip links

 Qualified Business or Trade

 Real estate operations, as previously stated, often qualify as a “qualified trade or business” under the TCJA.
-Real estate brokers participate in a variety of commercial operations that clearly satisfy this definition, such as property management, marketing, and negotiating.
+Real estate brokers participate in various commercial operations that satisfy this definition, such as property management, marketing, and negotiating.

 Income Threshold

 Whether a real estate agent is eligible for the QBI deduction is frequently determined by their annual income.
-They are usually entitled to the entire 20% deduction if their taxable income is less than the stipulated level.
-This deduction has the potential to lower their tax bill while increasing their after-tax income drastically.
+If their taxable income is less than the stipulated level, they are usually entitled to the entire 20% deduction.
+This deduction has the potential to lower their tax bill while drastically increasing their after-tax income.

 Wages and Capital Limits